cs481-ekh/s22-energy/docs/Meeting_Minutes.md

    * Front end map reload issue.
 When refreshing the home page or navigating to it from a different page the React components are loading before the script has finished loading resulting in the map not displaying.
 We have a temporary solution but a permanent solution needs to be implemented.
    * Discussed ways to test our front end.
 Aidan mentioned JEST, but none of use have every used it, but we may try and work with it.
    * Login Page - Taylor and Jack will work together to get this page going.
    * Disussed identifying ways to create highlight over building we want to display.
 Keegan showed a manual example, which looked great.
+   * Decided we are going to use a pin with a colored radius for the heatmap instead of mapping out all of the lat/long coordinated for the corners of the buildings.
+   * Decided we aren't going to put effort into "remember password" logic on login page"

    #### Action Items:
       * Work on application reload issue